 Life is about balance, and your diet is no different.
 If you are the type who struggles with high cholesterol, Nelson suggested splitting your plate into sections to keep a closer eye on a well-balanced diet.
 “Half your plate should be vegetables, a quarter of your plate protein/meat and a quarter of your plate grains or fruit.
 Make your dishes colorful!”

 - Grains including whole grain breads and cereals, whole wheat pasta, brown rice, quinoa, whole grain crackers and breads.

 - Protein foods including lean cuts of beef and pork, skinless poultry, fish, wild game, dried beans and peas, nuts and nut butters, and egg whites or egg substitutes.

 - Dairy including skim, low-fat or 1% milk or buttermilk, nonfat or low-fat yogurt, cottage cheese and fortified non-dairy milk.

-- Unsaturated oils (corn, olive, peanut, soy, sunflower, canola), soft or liquid margarines, vegetable oil spreads, salad dressings, seeds, nuts and avocado.
+- Unsaturated oils (corn, olive, peanut, soy, sunflower, canola), soft or liquid margarines, trans-fat-free vegetable oil spreads, salad dressings, seeds, nuts, and avocado.

-- Protein foods such as higher fat cuts of meat, bacon, sausage, cold cuts, corned beef, hot dogs, organ meats, poultry with skin, fried meats, whole eggs and egg yolks.
+- Protein foods such as higher fat cuts of meat, bacon, sausage, cold cuts, corned beef, hot dogs, organ meats, poultry with skin, and fried meats.

 - Fried fruits and fruits served with butter or cream.